Techtonica/curriculum/react-express.js/react-expressjs.md

 ### Challenge

-If you want to explore more try to run the server and client with one npm command concurrently
+If you would like to explore more try to run the server and client with one npm command concurrently

 ### Check for Understanding